zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Experimental Findings

-The experiments highlighted several useful observations.

-## Vibration-Driven Motion

-Among the tested vibration-based morphologies:

-- the **three-toothbrush** version was the fastest, but followed a more circular trajectory
-- the **two-toothbrush** version was slightly slower, but exhibited a nearly linear trajectory
-- the **rubber-foot** version was slower and noisier

-## Closed-Loop Orientation Control
+# Experimental validation of the Closed-Loop heading Control

 Without feedback control: